-Before creating a marketing plan it is important to scan the external environment.
-The tool to perform this task is the PEST analysis, which is an investigation of the political, economic, social and technological influences on the market (Figure 6).
-As Aquaponic systems can be classified as the production of organic food, we will analyse the market in terms of organic farming.
+Before creating marketing plan it is important to scan the external environment.
+The tool to perform it is the PEST analysis which is an investigation of the political, economic, social and technological influences on the market.

+As Aquaponic system can be classified as the production of organic food we will analyze the market in terms of organic farming.